A A

 (The best snorkeling spots are on the Kona side.)

-See a Black Beach
+See a Black Sand Beach

-image Black sand beaches are pretty rare, but the Big Island has several pretty black sand beaches, Punaluu and Kehena, that are fairly accessible.
-If you’ve never seen a black sand beach before, you’re in for a treat.
-Punaluu Beach is located off Highway 11 on the southern shore in between Kona and Hilo.
-Kehena Beach can be found off Highway 137 near Puna along the Eastern shore.
-Also note that the beach at Waipio Valley has black sand, as does the beach at Pololu Valley.
+Also note that the beach at Waipio Valley (mentioned above) has black sand, as does the beach at Pololu Valley (mentioned below).
 (For more on black sand beaches, see this link.)
 It is also worth mentioning that you can see a dark olive green sand beach on the southern most tip of Hawaii and the US.
 It’s called Mahana Bay and it’s about a 2.5 mile hike from South Point, though this beach requires a pretty significant hike.

-See Waterfall after Waterfall along the Hamakua Coast
+See waterfalls along the Hamakua Coast

 (This area is closest to the Hilo side.)